Colin Moyle: MP and Minister, 1963–75

 His implementation of the government policies saw a rise in profitability of both beef, wool and butterfat exports and countered the opposition National Party's claims that the Labour Party didn't understand farming.
-Moyle stated he was told by a farmer that it helped that he belonged to a party where he was the only famer-politician whereas the National Party was "full of them and each one had a different opinion as to where the country should go with its agriculture".
+Moyle stated he was told by a farmer that it helped that he belonged to a party where he was the only farmer-politician whereas the National Party was "full of them and each one had a different opinion as to where the country should go with its agriculture".
 As Minister of Forests, Moyle also helped preserve the remaining stands of giant kauri.

 In August 1974, Kirk died suddenly, and Bill Rowling took over as Prime Minister and Labour Party leader.
-He stood for the position of deputy to Bill Rowling in 1974 after Hugh Watt decided to not to stand again.
+He stood for the position of deputy to Bill Rowling in 1974 after Hugh Watt decided not to stand again.
 He was eliminated on the second ballot with Bob Tizard winning on the fourth ballot.
 Moyle supported Rowling for the leadership and worked around the caucus to secure votes for his election.
 He subsequently rose in the cabinet ranking and was awarded with a seat on the frontbench by Rowling.
 He thought his main failure was failing to convince Rowling to hold a snap election in October 1974 which he was convinced Labour would have won with the loss of only one or two seats.
 Due to his decades long friendship with Rowling his influence in the cabinet grew.
 He had more luck persuading Rowling of the merits of currency valuation with regards to exporters than he had done previously with Kirk.
 While the dollar was not fully floated, the New Zealand dollar was devalued by 15% in August 1975 to assist local manufacturers and exporters.